When I was in school, “movie watching” was one of those things that was held out as a treat.

 That’s right, I’m talking about Short Circuit, baby!
 It was always one of my comedy favorites.

-Sarah, meanwhile, has been into robots this year.
+Ashar, meanwhile, has been into robots this year.
 Even so, this wasn’t a case of me thinking, “OOOH, educational value movie.”
-Mostly, I just thought Sarah would like it.
+Mostly, I just thought Ashar would like it.

-The thing is, after we watched it, Sarah and I started talking about technology, and about what it means to be “alive,” and about having a soul.
+The thing is, after we watched it, Ashar and I started talking about technology, and about what it means to be “alive,” and about having a soul.

 And it really hit home to me, that when I get on my blogging high horse about unschooling and about learning from life, that I still have some unconscious distinctions in my head about what’s “valuable” and what’s “entertainment.”